The top 10 mobile games of summer 2026 on Android and iOS

 10. Honkai: Star Rail — the turn-based RPG that respects your time

-The format is perfect for summer: you do your dailies in 10 minutes, you advance the story when you have time, and you can quit the game without feeling guilty.
+The format is perfect for summer: you do your dailies in 10 minutes, you progress the story when you have time, and you can quit the game without feeling guilty.
 The Penacony arc is finished and the story continues with fresh content every 6 weeks.

 Price: Free-to-play | Platforms: Android, iOS, PC, PS5, Xbox